Robyn42/Vadimaniac-Code/README.md

 very smoothly before 1000 epochs.
 There may be overfitting though since the test loss is fairly high to start but stabalizes after 1000 epochs as well.

+This model also has logging functionality.
+The log name is gru_model.log.

 The model presents a prediction of the next timestep just as the mlp mpdel does.
 There is a difference in the way the prediction is displayed though.
 It appears as though some recent revisions of the keras LSTM and GRU models do not give the user the ability